Community Impact Grant Recipients

 South Lake County Fire Volunteer Firefighters (2020)

-Awarded $5,000.
+Award $5,000.
 To provide Smoke/Co detector, fire extinguisher and flashlight/lantern to our at risk citizens, seniors, non-English speakers and or financially challenged in our community.
 They are partnering with the local Ace Hardware (keep the money local) on combination Smoke/CO2 alarms that are battery operated, 5 pound dry chemical fire extinguisher and a flashlight/lantern.
 The goal is for these to be out to the residents before summer wildfire threat increases, and the PG&E PSPS (Public Safety Power Shut off) start happening.
+About the South Lake County Fire Volunteer Firefighters.

 Lake County Community Risk Reduction Authority (2020)

-Awarded $3,200.
+Award $3,200.
 To pivot from in person fire education and disaster preparedness workshops to developing a website to host similar information and resources for the regions through the LCCCOAD in partnership with LCCRRA.
+About the Lake County Community Risk Reduction Authority.

 Los Cien, Sonoma County (2020)

-Awarded $5,000.
+Award $5,000.
 To pivot their current programing to an online platform made up of Zoom webinars, Facebook Live, YouTube and our local bilingual station KBBF Radio, to reach an even larger audience.
 This will enable them to continue to be the bridge and advocate through their programming for the Latino community by bringing various community, state and federal leaders to the table and facilitate the necessary and urgent conversations between local stakeholders and the most vulnerable population.
+Los Cien, Sonoma County.

 The Community Foundation of Mendocino County (2020)

-Awarded $10,000.
+Award $10,000.
 To continue to fund COVID-19 Resiliency Zoom grants to Mendocino County non-profits forced to work remotely due to the COVID-19 shelter in place order.
+CFMC.

 Bennett Ridge Fire Safety Organization (2020)

-Awarded $4,875.
+Award $4,875.
 The Nuns Fire destroyed 92 homes, damaged others, and burned many large trees.
 At this stage in their recovery process the property owners are prioritizing debris removal and chipping to mitigate fire risk.
 Their need exceeds what the County Chipping Program could assist with, this grant will allow the community to hire a professional chipping crew to come and work with property owners for 2.5 days.
+Support the Bennet Ridge Fire Safety Organization.

 Glen Ellen Forum (2020)

-Award of $5000 grant to provide storage sheds and replacement landscaping to fire survivors.
+Award $5000.
+Grant to provide storage sheds and replacement landscaping to fire survivors.

 The objective of this project is to empower SVFRA (Sonoma Valley Fire & Rescue Authority) and the residents of Sonoma Valley with real-time situational awareness tools in order for them to make educated evacuation decisions and acquire the resources to defend the community from future fire incidents.
 Perimeter will create a platform for first responders and civilians in the town of Sonoma with real-time information about any current disasters, as well as existing risks for which they can take preventative action.